Maintenance methods

 Set of tools for medium and major repairs

-These tools are necessary when carrying out major repairs, in addition to the list of tools for maintenance and minor repairs.
-This listing includes a socket set.
+These tools are required for major repairs, in addition to the list of tools for maintenance and minor repairs.
+This listing includes a set of socket heads.
 Although it is expensive, it is absolutely necessary for more or less serious work.
-It is recommended to purchase a lever with a ratcheting mechanism and a socket for 1/2 heads".
-However, despite the fact that the lever is 3/8" It has significant dimensions and a relatively high cost; it can be used with many large-diameter heads.
-It is preferable that the mechanic have two levers with sockets for socket heads - 1/2" and 3/8".
+It is recommended to purchase a lever with a ratchet mechanism and a socket for 1/2" heads.
+However, despite the fact that the 3/8" lever has significant dimensions and a relatively high cost, it can be used with many large-diameter heads.
+It is preferable for the mechanic to have two levers with sockets for socket heads - 1/2" and 3/8".

-- Driver with reversible ratchet (for use with sockets)
+- Reversible ratchet handle (for use with socket heads)

-- Extension 250 mm long (for use with sockets)
+- Extension 250mm long (for use with socket heads)

-- Drive with cardan joint (for use with sockets)
+- Cardan joint ratchet (for use with socket heads)

 - Soft-faced hammer (plastic, aluminum or rubber)